 *If you don’t enjoy the taste of beef liver, taking it in a supplement form is a wonderful way to consume more of this extremely nutrient dense food on a regular basis.

-For ideas about how to hide beef liver supplements in your kids’ food, read Beef Liver Capsules Are A Great First Food For Babies – Dr. Green Mom.
+For ideas about how to hide beef liver supplements in your kids’ food, read Beef Liver Capsules Are A Great First Food For Babies or The Benefits of Beef Liver Capsules for Kids + Three Family Friendly Recipes!

 When Should I Consider Supplementation For My Child?